• Skip to main content

 Spicy corn casserole in a black cast-iron skillet.

-The perfect side dish, this easy jalapeño corn casserole, is excellent for a holiday dinner, a quick weeknight dinner with your family, or a special dinner with guests.
+Like my Green Bean Casserole without Mushroom Soup or this Shoepeg Corn Casserole with green beans, this easy jalapeño corn casserole is excellent for a holiday dinner, a quick weeknight dinner with your family, or a special dinner with guests.
 Because it’s scalable, it is also a great side dish to take to a potluck dinner!

 What you will love about this recipe: